Are Ventless Fireplaces Legal in California? [ 2024 Approved Fireplaces]

 If you’re considering installing a fireplace in your home, it’s recommended to consult with a licensed professional to ensure that the fireplace meets all applicable codes and regulations.

-While some other states may allow the use of ventless fireplaces, California has strict air quality regulations that prioritize the health and safety of its residents.
+While some other states may allow the use of ventless fireplaces, in fireplaces california law California has strict air quality regulations that prioritize the health and safety of its residents.
 However, it’s important to note that this law has some exceptions.

 For example, decorative ventless fireplaces that use non-combustible gas and do not produce heat are allowed.
 Additionally, some ventless fireplaces are equipped with oxygen depletion sensors that shut off the fireplace if the oxygen level in the room drops too low.